 Blogging is simply writing about a particular subject.
 My colleagues sort of new that, but they didn’t know where it went or how it helped a business.

 For the purpose of small business marketing, your blog should be part of your website.
-You can use your blog to talk about subjects that are of interest to your custoemrs.
+You can use your blog to talk about subjects that are of interest to your customers.
 That may be a Q & A (see the blog you’re currently reading), a deep dive about a particular question (see most of my blogs) or a story of a particular problem you solved.

 Blogging improves your business’s SEO and helps to position you as an expert in your field.